bernie-skipole/acremscope/docs/index.md

 IERS_A.py is run at 9:00 every Saturday, It downloads the IERS bulletin A for Astroplan earth location

-clientrequests.py is run at 10:15 each day, which requests dome door closure
+clientrequests.py is run at 10:15 each day, which requests dome door closure, and telescope diconnection, note that the global variables DOOR_NAME and TELESCOPE_NAME should be edited with the names used by the indi driver for these devices.
+If this automatic function is not required (as the scope is being developed), remove the line from the cron job.

 metoffice.py is run at 9:30 and 16:30 each day, and calls a met office api to obtain weather data which is sets into file weather.json.